 Shanghai, whose skyline is already challenging Hong Kong, will emerge as a commercial headquarters for the People's Republic.

-As Chinese commercial mandarins dominate world trade, that country's politicians, writers, artists and scientists will be recognized internationally, just like Solzhenitsyn, Sakharov and Khrushchev during the flowering of the Soviet empire.
+As Chinese commercial mandarins dominate world trade, that country's politicians, writers, artists and scientists will be recognized internationally, just like Solzhenitsyn, Sakharov, and Khrushchev during the flowering of the Soviet empire.

 Education will be an integral part of China's industrialization.
 China already has at least 200 million more high school graduates than North America, and anyone visiting a campus quickly realizes just how significant the Asian presence has become.
-(Test results reveal that their quality is even more impressive than their quantity).
+(Exam results reveal that their quality is even more impressive than their quantity).